willmorrison1/files-transfer/README.md

 ### First run

-For the first run, the script needs to create the first  lftp log file and so it needs to be provided the first date to look for files.
+For the first run, the script needs to create the first  lftp log file and so it needs to be provided the first date to look for files. e.g. here the first date to look for files is `2023-01-15`

 ```bash
 python lftp_transfer.py conf/conf_transfer.toml test/log/test.log --since '2023-01-15'